SEC Proposes Amendments to Form 13F, Proposes Increasing 13F Reporting Threshold

 Publication and Comment Period

-The proposed amendments have been published on the SEC’s website and will also be published in the Federal Register.
-Once published in the Federal Register, there will be a 60-day comment period during which we expect various investment advisers, industry groups, issuers, and others to submit public comments.
+The proposed amendments have been published on the SEC’s website as well as the Federal Register.
+The comment period ends on 29 September 2020, during which we expect various investment advisers, industry groups, issuers, and others to submit public comments.

 1 SEC Release No. 34-89290 (July 10, 2020).